Sanvi2005/CODSOFT/README.md

 # CODSOFT
-This repo contains all my python projects that I have completed for codsoft internship.
+This repository contains all my python projects that I have completed for codsoft internship.